What Is Business Bankruptcy?

 A discharge means that the owner of the business is released from any obligation for the debts.
 Partnerships and corporations do not receive a discharge.

-Chapter 11 is a better choice for businesses that may have a future.
-Chapter 11 is a plan where a company reorganizes and continues in business.
-It is reorganized under a court-appointed trustee.
+Chapter 11 is a better choice for businesses that may have a realistic chance to turn things around.
+Chapter 11 is a plan where a company reorganizes and continues in business under a court-appointed trustee.
 The owner of the company may actually be the trustee.

 The company files a detailed plan of reorganization outlining how it will deal with its creditors.
-Creditors vote on the plan.
+From there, creditors will vote on the plan.
 If the court finds the plan is fair and equitable, they will approve the plan.

 Reorganization plans provide for payments to creditors over some period of time which may exceed twenty years.
 Chapter 11 bankruptcies are exceedingly complex and not all succeed.
 It usually takes over a year to confirm a plan.